 It’s very close to what you would get with a premium theme.
 The main difference is the lack of priority support.

-Otherwise, you could be using theme files injected with malicious code or hidden links.
-Here are some of the top places to find free or premium
+Otherwise, you could use theme files injected with malicious code or hidden links.
+Here are some top places to find free or premium WordPress themes.

 Elegant Themes: Elegant Themes is another shop that’s been around for a long time.
 They offer two themes, Divi and Extra, that are highly flexible and beautifully designed.

-ThemeForest: ThemeForest is a popular marketplace that sells themes from a wide variety of sellers.
+ThemeForest: ThemeForest is a popular marketplace that sells themes from various sellers.
 You can find all the different kinds of premium themes here.